w3c/ServiceWorker/explainer.md

 ## Bootstrapping With an Event Worker

 Event Workers are installed by web pages.
 A user must visit a page or app for the process to start.
-Lets assume our page is `http://videos.example.com/index.html`.
+Let's assume our page is `http://videos.example.com/index.html`.
 From there, script on that page might install an Event Worker with code like this:

 ```html
 <!DOCTYPE html>